-Karlplatz is one of the nicest and more beautiful squares we had the pleasure to visit.
+Karlsplatz is one of the loveliest squares we had the pleasure to visit.
 And it is one of the largest in Vienna too!

-We even did a post about how amazing and full of life it is, read it here: What to do in Vienna: Karlplatz.
+We even did a post about how amazing and full of life it is; read it here: What to do in Vienna: Karlsplatz.

 Explore the Rathaus

-The Rathaus in Vienna was one of my favorite places to visit.
+The Rathaus in Vienna was one of my favourite places to visit.
 And do you want to know why?
-Because it is not always that you can find a place free of charge than can give you an unique sensation of “being a Disney Princess in the castle“, huh?
+Because it is not always that you can find a place free of charge that can give you a unique sensation of “being a Disney Princess in the castle“, huh?

 The building is astonishing and a mandatory stop on your Vienna tour.
 Believe me!
-The whole aesthetic of the place really reminded me of the Cathedral in Cologne and than I founded out that it was designed by the same genius gentleman.
+The whole aesthetic of the place really reminded me of the Cathedral in Cologne.
+Then I found out that it was designed by the same genius gentleman.
 Simply breathtaking.

-There you can find a place to relax, a place to be amazed and, depending on the day, incredible concerts and very interesting events.
-The Rathaus, that literally translate into City Hall, holds several events throughout the year.
+There you can find a place to relax, a place to be amazed and, depending on the day, incredible concerts and exciting events.
+The Rathaus, which literally translate into City Hall, holds several events throughout the year.

 See Vienna from the St. Stephen’s Cathedral

 Without a doubt, the view from St. Stephen’s Cathedral is the best view you can get from the city!
-But be prepared because the 343 steps to the top are hard but the view is worth the effort.
+But be prepared because the 343 steps to the top are complex, but the picture is worth the effort.

 Besides, the history behind Stephansdom is for sure one of the most interesting ones.
 Read it all about it here: St. Stephen’s Cathedral: The Best View from Vienna.